Oscarbk/Restaurant-Recommender/README.md

 Android Restaurant Recommender is an app which recommends nearby restaurants to eat at depending on a user’s preferences.
-Restaurant results are sorted by reviews and clicking on a restaurant pulls up its information (website, phone number) as well as user reviews.
-It also keeps track of restaurants previously ordered from for each user account.
+Restaurant results are sorted by reviews and clicking on a restaurant pulls up its Yelp page for additional information.
+It also keeps track of a user's favorite restaurants.
 Supports English and Spanish.

 ----